Perdita Durango: Plot

-Perdita Durango (Rosie Perez) has gone to Mexico to scatter the ashes of her dead sister.
-There, she is picked up by bank-robbing drug dealer Romeo Dolorosa (Javier Bardem).
-Dolorosa had robbed the bank to pay off his debt to loan shark "Catalina" (Demián Bichir).
+Perdita Durango has gone to Mexico to scatter the ashes of her dead sister.
+There, she is picked up by bank-robbing drug dealer Romeo Dolorosa.
+Dolorosa had robbed the bank to pay off his debt to loan shark "Catalina".
 He also engages in scams in which he pretends to be a Santeria priest and hacks up corpses while snorting cocaine.

-Romeo's latest scam is working for gangster Mr. Santos (Don Stroud) transporting refrigerated human fetuses to Las Vegas where they will be used to make cosmetic moisturizer.
+Romeo's latest scam is working for gangster Mr. Santos transporting refrigerated human fetuses to Las Vegas where they will be used to make cosmetic moisturizer.

 Perdita devises a plan that they should capture a gringo and eat him as part of Romeo's ceremonies.
-They kidnap randomly chosen geeky college student Dwayne (Harley Cross) and his girlfriend Estelle (Aimee Graham).
-First, Perdita rapes Dwayne while Romeo rapes Estelle.
-They hold a ceremony to sacrifice Estelle while they force Dwayne to watch.
-Before the girl can be killed the sacrifice is interrupted by a gang of men led by Shorty Dee (Santiago Segura), a betrayed former partner of Romeo.
+They kidnap randomly chosen geeky college student Duane and his girlfriend Estelle.
+First, Perdita rapes Duane while Romeo rapes Estelle.
+They hold a ceremony to sacrifice Estelle while they force Duane to watch.
+Before the girl can be killed, the sacrifice is interrupted by a gang of men led by Shorty Dee, a betrayed former partner of Romeo.

-Romeo and Perdita escape with Dwayne and Estelle still their captives.
+Romeo and Perdita escape with Duane and Estelle still their captives.
 The four go to the meeting with Santos' people to pick up the truckload of fetuses.
-Unfortunately, the hand-off is interrupted by drug enforcement agent Woody Dumas (James Gandolfini).
+However, the hand-off is interrupted by drug enforcement agent Woody Dumas.
 Santos' men are all killed.
-Romeo escapes and drives to Vegas with Dwayne, while Perdita follows with Estelle.
+Romeo escapes and drives to Vegas with Duane, while Perdita follows with Estelle.

 On the trip, Romeo finds out his grandmother's house was raided by some of Catalina's men as punishment for Romeo's unpaid debt.
 Romeo visits Catalina in a club, pretending to offer Estelle as payment.
 When he gets Catalina alone, Romeo kills him.

-Romeo, Perdita, Dwayne and Estelle finally get to Vegas.
+Romeo, Perdita, Duane and Estelle finally get to Vegas.
 However, Dumas has been following them all the way.
-Moreover, the drop has become a trap for Romeo; Santos is upset about all the deaths at the pick-up so he has hired Romeo's cousin Reggie (Carlos Bardem) to kill Romeo.
+Moreover, the drop has become a trap for Romeo; Santos is upset about all the deaths at the pickup so he has hired Romeo's cousin Reggie to kill Romeo.

-Romeo and his one-armed ex-marine buddy Doug go to the drop, tipped off about the double-cross.
+Romeo and his one-armed ex-Marine buddy Doug go to the drop, tipped off about the double-cross.
 Romeo leaves Perdita to watch the hostages, but Perdita's nervousness overcomes her.
-She lets Estelle and Dwayne go so she can check on her lover.
+She lets Estelle and Duane go so she can check on her lover.

 Reggie kills Doug and Perdita arrives just in time to see Reggie shoot Romeo in the back, killing him.
 Perdita shoots and kills Reggie and then flees as the cops bust in, led by Dumas, intending to arrest the men but instead finding them all dead.

-Alone now, Perdita walks the Las Vegas strip mourning Romeo.
+Alone now, Perdita walks the Las Vegas Strip mourning Romeo.